 In simple words, we think and they profit from it.
 Hence, the question of raising objection arises.

 Thought capitalists get the raw materials for free (our thoughts that we willingly hand over to them on their platforms), turn them into finished products, and then sell them in the grand supermarket of Big Data and (dis)information.

 The more we stay glued to the tempting platforms of Big Tech, the more the noose of thought colonialism will tighten around our necks.

-But that noose will not choke us yet, because thought capitalists need to feed off our thoughts – our thoughts are their gold – and they want us to continue thinking.
+But that noose will not choke us yet, because thought capitalists need to feed off our thoughts – our thoughts are their gold – and they want us to breathe easy and continue thinking.